-Swindon Borough Council applies a 'whole-school' approach, which actively and deliberately includes pupils with dyslexia.
+We apply an approach that actively includes all pupils with dyslexia.
 The aim is to encourage all Swindon schools to strive to be 'dyslexia friendly'.

-Having understood and identified the needs of a pupil with dyslexia and literacy difficulties, the next stage is to ensure that pupils receive the appropriate help.
+Once we have understood and identified the needs of a pupil with dyslexia and literacy difficulties, the next stage is to ensure that they receive appropriate help.

-Swindon Borough Council has produced a series of five brochures which fully explain how dyslexia can be recognised and identified formally.
+The following series of five downloadable documents help to explain how dyslexia can be formerly recognised and identified:

-For further information about the principles of Dyslexia Friendly Schools and how the 'Swindon Borough Council Dyslexia Friendly Quality Mark' is awarded to schools that meet the required standard, please refer to Becoming a Dyslexia Friendly School (PDF)
+Further information about the principles of Dyslexia Friendly Schools is available in the Becoming a dyslexia friendly school (PDF).
+The 'Swindon Borough Council Dyslexia Friendly Quality Mark' is awarded to schools that meet the required standard.

-For further information on common issues associated with dyslexia, please refer to the following documents:
+The following documents provide further information on the common issues associated with dyslexia:

 Advisory Teachers for Specific Learning Difficulties/Dyslexia (SpLD)